Śankarācārya - Advaita-Vedānta (non-dualism)

 “tat tvam asi” (you are that)

-These mahāvākyas are general instructions of the scriptures and are not wrong.
+These mahāvākyas are general instructions of the scriptures and are not incorrect.
 Indeed, Brahman (the Supreme Lord) is consciousness, the Self (the Lord) is Brahman, and we are also Brahman (spirit).
-We are like the Lord (in the sense that we are also spirit and share most of His qualities), none of these passages contradict the idea that we are separated personalities or that we have an eternal relationship of service to the Lord.
+Also, we are like the Lord (in the sense that we are also spirit and share most of His qualities); none of these passages contradict the idea that we are separated personalities or that we have an eternal relationship of service to the Lord.
 The difficulty is that Māyāvādis misinterpret and overemphasize these instructions, discarding or misinterpreting the many statements that describe other aspects.

 The Advaita philosophy